 Poetry: 10 poems (15 pages maximum)

-Drama: 10 pages of dialogue and 1 page synopsis of play
+Drama: 10 pages of dialogue and 1-page synopsis of play

-ELECTRONIC APPLICATION SUBMISSION DEADLINE:
+ONLINE APPLICATION SUBMISSION DEADLINE:

 All applicants must register during this period